Hatsunespica/alive2/benchmark/README.md

 # Suggsted workflow
 ## Fuzzing
-1. Change the location of alive-mutate in run.sh if necessary
-2. Execute run.sh
+1. Execute run.sh
-3. Check mutants in tmp
+2. Check mutants in tmp
 ### Suggested customization
 1. Add more files to tests folder and rerun run.sh.
 You can start with files in https://github.com/llvm/llvm-project/tree/main/llvm/test/Transforms/InstCombine .
 Randomly select a subset of .ll files, place them under tests folder, and rerun run.sh.
 You should find new mutants.
 2. Change the command calling alive-mutate like add '--pass="instcombine"' for a different optimization pass.
 You can also type "alive-mutate --help" to see all arguments.